bisinho/DSAG-BTP-OpsDays-2026-HanaCloud-AutomationPilot/exercises/ex1/README.md

 - Operator: `equals`
 - Expected value: true
 ![](./images/ex01-29-dsag.png)
-[explain what exactly this validation does and why it is important]
+//to-do: explain what exactly this validation does and why it is important

 Outoput key: **backupStartTime** - string
 - values for the ouput: `$(.checkLatestBackupStart.output.result)`